Heilemann/magic-slider/README.md

 ## Styling

-The component's styles are automatically included when you import it.
-No additional configuration is required!
+The component comes with built-in styles that are automatically included.
 You can customize the appearance by overriding the CSS classes:

 ```css
 .magic-slider {